artakhak/IoC.Configuration/docs/sample-configuration-file/index.rst

                 configuration implements has the following signature
                 IEnumerable<DynamicallyLoadedAssembly1.IActionValidator> GetInstances(int param1,
                 string param2);

                 The type attribute value in returnedType element should be a concrete class (non-abstract and non-interface), that implements DynamicallyLoadedAssembly1.IActionValidator.

-                Attributes parameter1 and parameter2 can be set to specify conditions when specific type instances will be returned.
+                Attributes parameter1 and parameter2 map values of parameters param1 and param2 in
+                GetInstances() method to returned values.
                 -->
                 <typeFactory interface="DynamicallyLoadedAssembly2.IActionValidatorFactory1"
                              assembly="dynamic2">